-Vegan black bean brownies are simple fudgy black bean brownies loaded with protein.
-In fact, one serve contains 2 times more protein than a regular brownie recipe.
+Vegan Black Bean Brownies are simple fudgy black bean brownies loaded with protein.
+In fact, one serving contains 2 times more protein than a regular brownie recipe.
 Plus, the recipe is gluten-free!

 Serious question for you guys, do you like chocolate?
 Anyone with me?
 I feel like I am not the only one having a love affair with chocolate.